janpolowinski/dswarm-temporary-docu/Outlook.md

 ## Filtering Statements by Context ##
 A prerequisite for the above mentioned data quality procedures is the ability to filter statements by additional content, such as provenance, version or time.
 For example, a mapping used in a data quality procedure may need to select data based on the resource it was imported from.
 Versioning is necessary to easily remove unintentionally created statements.

-A d:swarm workflow that integrates this additional steps is shown below:
+A d:swarm workflow that integrates these additional steps is shown below:

 [[img/dswarm-workflow-complete.png]]